Antiz96/arch-update/CONTRIBUTING.md

 ### Coding style

-When submitting code changes, try to respect the coding style and the overall way things work as much as possible.
+When submitting code changes, try to respect the coding style and the overall way things work, as much as possible.
 For instance, for the main bash script:

 - Stick to bash syntax